WAM Announces Ten Mid West Artists selected for Regional Recording Project

 GET TO KNOW THE SOUNDS OF THE MID WEST ARTISTS

-Alexia Parenzaa is a singer-songwriter based in Geraldton.
+Alexia Parenzee is a singer-songwriter based in Geraldton.
 Soulful vocals and lush instrumentation lay the foundation for Alexia Parenzee’s unique earthy sound.
 Her music, inspired by folk singer-songwriters of the 70s, brings a sense of modern nostalgia.

 Hailing from Geraldton, Kim and Caroline discovered their love of music at an early age, but soon discovered their passion for performance.
 As the singer/songwriter duo, Good Strife, the sisters are now working on their first album, whilst performing throughout the Midwest and regularly supporting community events in the region.

-Warriyangga Warralgurniyais is a collaborative songwriting project featuring Warriyangga-Thiinma elder Peter Salmon, linguists and musicians Rosie Sitorus and Jacqui Cook and guitarist Darcy Hay.
+Warriyangga Warralgurniya is a collaborative songwriting project featuring Warriyangga-Thiinma elder Peter Salmon, linguists and musicians Rosie Sitorus and Jacqui Cook and guitarist Darcy Hay.
 The project grew out of Peter’s work to preserve and pass on his languages and was brought to life by the innovative efforts of the Irra Wangga Language Centre to create engaging and creative projects for the Midwest’s Aboriginal languages.

 German-born musician Ian Weggler moved to the windy Midwest city of Geraldton at the age of 8.
 A keen multi-instrumentalist from his early teens onward, he started performing live by the time he was 17.
 Soon after, Ian picked up singing and started to play up and down the Coral Coast multiple nights a week, now shifting his focus onto playing his own music.